How to Hire a Personal Assistant

 • Meal prep – mine chops and preps my produce box that gets delivered on Wednesdays.

-• Manages other assistants, i.e., lawn care, housecleaning service (if you have a bigger house you may need a service as well).
+• Manages other assistants, e.g., lawn care and housecleaning service (if you have a bigger house, you may also need a service).

 • Meal creation